 Think of something that a juggler needs to do.
 His goal is to juggle with many balls and keep juggling for a long time.
 In the beginning, he sets a goal to shuffle with 2 to 3 balls, which is challenging for him.
 After a couple of tries, he is able to juggle with a little difficulty.
-But upon daily practice, he can do it so easily that he can walk and talk, make jokes in between.
-Later, he can add one more ball in his play.
-He has formed a pattern of this routine by practicing on the process.
+But upon daily practice, he can do it so easily that he can walk and talk, and make jokes in between.
+Later, he can add one more ball to his play.
+He has formed a pattern of this routine by practicing the process.
 This action became routine, practically habitual, very quickly.

 Keep in mind, your constant actions develop your habits.